Introduction to Simple Mail Transfer Protocol (SMTP)

 - HELO – This command is used in identifying the user and the full domain name, which is transmitted only once per session.

 - MAIL – This command is used in initiating a message transfer.

-- RCPT – This command comes after MAIL and is used in identifying the fully qualified name of the recipient.
+- RCPT – This command comes after MAIL and is used to identify the recipient’s fully qualified name.
 For multiple recipients, we use one RCPT for each of the recipients.

 - DATA – This command is used to send data one line after the other.

 Types of SMTP Protocol

 The SMTP model can be of the following two types: